a0m0rajab/OdtuChallenge/README.md

 # OdtuChallenge

-A challenge by middle east technocal university
+A challenge Hosted by middle east technocal university i have participated with @bedirhanyildirim and @furkansarihan